Running at Night: Benefits + 12 Tips from a Run Coach

 11. Bring a form of payment.

 I recommend always having a form of payment on runs.
 You never know when you’ll need to stop and buy a drink or pay for transit.
-Setting up Apple Pay or Google Pay for a seamless form of payment you can access from your phone anytime.
+Set up Apple Pay or Google Pay on your cell phone for a seamless form of payment you can access from your phone anytime.

 12. Wear a headlight.